 NOTE: In terms of business-level laptops, the HP EliteBook 8470p and 8570b are virtually identical to the consumer-level 6470b and 6570b, respectively.
 As a result, the EliteBooks should work equally well in Mac OS X.

 Fortunately, the installation process for the 6470b and 6570b is just as easy as it is for the 4540s: install Mac OS X with Unibeast, and then run the ProBook Installer.
 The installation process isn't exactly as well documented as it is for the 4540s, but the ProBook Installer makes it easy enough overall.
-The same caveats for the 4540s also apply for these laptops: for WiFi (and Bluetooth) to work properly, the WiFi card needs to be replaced.
-It's also unclear how well the external microphone, camera, VGA port, and brightness levels actually work.
+However, the same caveats for the 4540s also apply for these laptops: for WiFi (and Bluetooth) to work properly, the WiFi card needs to be replaced.
+And it's also unclear how well the external microphone, camera, VGA port, and brightness levels actually work.

 Resources: Guide to Installing Mavericks on HP Probook | HP ProBook - Mavericks (Forum)